shehbazj/csc2233/assignment1.md

 - Q3 - look at the "Metadata" parameter in "Block Group Profiles".
 Do you see a difference?
 What could be the reason for this difference between SSD and HDD mode?

-In future, we will be performing experiments in both SSD and HDD mode.
+In future, we will be performing experiments in SSD mode only.

 ## 4.3 F2FS File System